lukso-network/docs/docs/networks/l16-testnet.md

 ```

-You will need to wait for eight hours to activate your validator, but you can already start your validator in the meantime.
+It can take up to eight hours before your validator becomes active, but you can already start your validator in the meantime.

-### Run the Validator Client
+### Start the Validator Client

 ```bash
 # Make sure your _consensus_ and _execution_ clients are running